ZEDA.IO

 Encouraging users to bring their own data

 We introduced contextual nudges that prompt users to upload their own data or integrate existing tools at the right moments in their journey.
+Guided journeys helped users understand what to do next.

 Design principle: Personalization increases relevance and user ownership.